hafiz-kamilin/mouse_mover/README.md

 1. Assuming Python 3 programming environment already configured by the user; execute `pip install pynput pyqt5` to install the required dependencies.
 2. cd the console to the current directory and execute `python mouseMover.py`.

+## Note

+This program is tested only one Windows 10, it might or might not work on Linux and Mac OS.